smeade/programming-elixir-book-notes/chapter6:ModulesAndNamedFunctions/README.md

 ### Chapter Notes

 So far, solving the exercises in the book is pretty straightforward because the prompts are written out in a way that make them easy to turn into code.
-The challenge when writing one's own functions will be to frame the problem in a functional manner.
+The challenge when writing one's own functions is to frame the problem in a functional manner.
 Distilling the purpose of a function down to its "functional" description can be a challenge.
 Elixir helps by lending itself to small functions that do one thing.

 *Error messages* in Elixir are great.
 The error messages don't just say 'fail', but also give a recommendation on how you might resolve the unexpected error.